Alyw234237/tinyelectron/README.md

 Features:

 * Restricted rich-text support.
 Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are included.
-All other styling—including e.g. font size and color—is disabled and automatically removed.
+All other styling—including, e.g., font size, font color, spacing, alignment, etc.—is disabled and automatically removed.
 * Editing and formatting keyboard shortcuts (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
 * Partial support for while-typing conversion of markdown into rich-text (e.g., typing "# header title" and new line will make an H1 header).
 * Panes to view and edit the document as HTML code or markdown.